We may earn affiliate commissions for the recommended products. Learn more.

 Although Norton VPN does not disclose the exact number of servers, according to numerous Norton and LifeLock reviews, it is somewhere between 500+ and a few thousand.
 The network size is sufficient, but it cannot keep up with the best VPN services that offer up to 10,000.

-Furthermore, its servers are located in 29 countries, which is significantly more limited compared to NordVPN servers spread in 118 countries.
-On the other hand, Norton VPN also uses the industry standard AES-256 encryption and claims no-logs policies, which should be verified due to headquarters in the US.
+Furthermore, its servers are located in 29 countries, which is significantly fewer compared to NordVPN servers spread in 125 countries.
+On the other hand, Norton VPN also uses the industry standard AES-256 encryption and claims no-logs policies, which should be verified due to its headquarters in the US.

 Password manager